LouisYS-Carleton/employee_directory/README.md

 # Employee Directory

 An app to help organize the employees within a company.
 Either sort through the users in ascending/descending order by clicking the arrows on any column, or filter through the users by using the search bar.
+You could add your own employees, however as of now the users are generated through the random user api.

 ## Deployed App on Heroku